Quick Overview of the San Buenaventura Short-Term Vacation Rentals Bond

 Key Provisions of the Ordinance:

 - Permit Requirement: Property owners must obtain a permit from the city before operating a short-term vacation rental.
-This permit serves as a way for the city to keep track of rental properties and ensure that they comply with local regulations.
+This permit helps the city track rental properties and ensure they comply with local regulations.

 - Occupancy Limits: The ordinance specifies the maximum number of guests allowed to stay in a short-term rental property at any given time.
 These limits are designed to prevent overcrowding and maintain the quality of life for residents in the surrounding area.

-- Noise and Nuisance Regulations: Property owners are required to adhere to noise and nuisance regulations to minimize disturbances to neighbors.
-This includes restrictions on loud parties, excessive noise, and other activities that could disrupt the peace and quiet of the neighborhood.
+- Noise and Nuisance Regulations: Property owners must comply with noise and nuisance regulations to minimize disturbances to neighbors.
+This includes restrictions on loud parties, excessive noise, and other activities that could disrupt the neighborhood’s peace and quiet.

-- Safety Standards: Short-term rental properties must meet certain safety standards to ensure the well-being of guests.
+- Safety Standards: Short-term rental properties must meet specific safety standards to ensure guests’ well-being.
 This may include having working smoke detectors, fire extinguishers, and adequate emergency exits.

 If you need help finding the right type of bond or have any questions about our products, please contact us at (913) 214-8344 or email [email protected].
 We’re here to answer all your questions!